 With my bimonthly column now a few months old, it’s time for a Top 10 List.
 Hopefully this summary of myths and tips helps to inform and invigorate your fitness journey.

-- I just can’t do it!
-Readiness is the key to success.
-New exercisers must confront a myriad of demons and barriers as they navigate the bumpy road to better health.
-We all have them to varying degrees — feelings of inadequacy, anxiety, judgment.
-Unfortunately, intimidating gyms and busy instructors often add to the trepidation.
-Success will depend on locating an inclusive and supportive environment.
-Don’t expect to pop by your closest gym and feel at home.
-If the tour leaves you feeling flat, move on.
-It’s often easier to find a good trainer in a more intimate boutique setting than a welcoming big box gym designed for volume.
+This is the worst thing you can do when starting an exercise program – being in your pwn head too much.
+Being ready is the key to success in getting fit.
+People who are new to exercise have to confront a myriad of barriers as they navigate down a tough road for a better sense of health.
+We all have our little hangups to varying degrees – whether it be feelings inadequacy, lack of self-esteem, or poor judgement.
+Unfortunately, intimidating gyms and busy fitness instructors often add to the anxiety we may have.
+Often, success boils down to locating an inclusive and supportive group that will help you carry on.
+You can’t expect to pop by your closest gym and feel right at home.
+You’re not going to there to make friends, although you may in time.
+If the tour leaves you feeling discourages then do yourself a favor and move on.
+It’s often easier to find a good personal trainer in a more intimate setting than in a cookie cutter standard warehouse gym.

-- I just want to be healthy.
-This is a tricky one that involves two parts.
+This really is a tricky aspect that involves different parts.
 First, the greatest health gains come from getting off the couch and moving.
 Walking is a great first step.
 Additional gains that are derived from exercising harder have more to do with performance and appearance.
 Interestingly there is more to the ‘I want to be healthy’ statement than meets the eye.
-In a study conducted on new female exercisers, health was ranked above appearance on the importance scale.
+In one study conducted with new female clients, health was ranked above appearance on the importance scale.
 As exercisers experienced success, appearance jumped to No. 1.
 Empowerment is only second to readiness on your health journey.